yuchdev/LegendOfTheseusAndMinotaur/CHATBOT.md

    - All active chatbots record the dialogue in their conversation history
    - If a character with an active chatbot is addressed, the chatbot generates a response
    - The generated response is applied as a new dialogue line from the character
+   - Any scripted lines for the character in the day file are ignored while the chatbot is active

 3. The chatbot generates responses based on:
    - The character's attributes (leadership, intelligence, resilience)